-See Note 2, Summary of Significant Accounting Policies in the Q2 2022 Financial Statements for the Company's disclosures on the significant accounting policies.
-The significant accounting policies applied in the preparation of the Q2 2022 Financial Statements have been applied consistently to all periods presented in the Company's Q2 2022 Financial Statements.
+See Note 2, Summary of Significant Accounting Policies in the 2022 Financial Statements for the Company's disclosures on the significant accounting policies.
+The significant accounting policies applied in the preparation of the 2022 Financial Statements have been applied consistently to all periods presented in the 2022 Financial Statements.

-The Company implemented new accounting policies related to balances due from other entities and revenue recognition for loyalty rewards programs for the acquired operations as described in Note 2 to the Q2 2022 Financial Statements.
-The Company also reclassified its excise and cultivation tax liability from accounts payable and accrued liabilities and reclassified its prepaid expenses and other current assets together.
+The Company implemented new accounting policies related to balances due from other entities, revenue recognition for loyalty rewards programs for acquired operations and assets held for sale, as described in Note 2 to the 2022 Financial Statements.
+The Company also reclassified its excise, cultivation and property tax liability from accounts payable and accrued liabilities and reclassified its prepaid expenses and other current assets.